 Con: You Have To Be a Member

-In order to get a student loan from a credit union, you have to be a member.
+Getting student loans through credit unions means that you have to a member of said credit union.
 Each credit union has different requirements, but they generally ask that you live or work in a specific area and make a deposit if they approve your membership.
 Sometimes, it’s as little as $1 to $5.

 If you’re interested in joining a credit union, look for ones local to you.
 They will most likely have their requirements detailed on the website.
 Some credit unions may be much more stringent in their requirements so it’s important to do research into them before applying to be a member.